AI in Marketing: Tools, Strategies & Best Practices 2026

 The chatbot is only as good as its knowledge base.
 Feed it with:

-- All FAQ content on your website
+- All FAQ content of your website

 - Product catalogs and price lists